 The RMB is not a freely convertible currency.
 The State Administration for Foreign Exchange, under the authority of the People's Bank of China, controls the conversion of RMB into foreign currencies.
 The value of RMB is subject to changes in central government policies and international economic and political developments that affect supply and demand in the China Foreign Exchange Trading System market of cash and cash equivalents and restricted cash.
-The Group had aggregate amounts of RMB429,970, RMB481,589 and RMB261,891 of cash and cash equivalents and restricted cash denominated in RMB as of December 31, 2020, 2021 and December 31, 2022, respectively.
+The Group had aggregate amounts of RMB481,589, RMB261,891 and RMB231,626 of cash and cash equivalents and restricted cash denominated as of December 31, 2021, 2022 and December 31, 2023, respectively.